Who provides Intrastat information?

-At a request of the company, Customs Statistics Unit may also provide reporting unit codes (INT codes) to be used in the internal trade.
+At the request of the company, Customs Statistics may also provide reporting unit codes (INT codes) to be used in the internal trade.
 These codes are added after the VAT number.
-This method is most often used in cases where the company has offices at different locations and each office wants to submit a statistical declaration of their own, due to practical reasons.
+This method is most often used in cases where the company has offices in different locations and each office wants to submit a statistical declaration of their own, due to practical reasons.
 Removals and additions of the obligation to provide information, however, are always based on the arrivals or dispatches of the whole company.

-The obligation of a company engaged in distance selling to provide information on internal sales within the EU is defined according to the same general principles that apply to others subject to the obligation to provide information, i.e. when the threshold value set for the respective calendar year has been exceeded.
+The obligation of a company engaged in distance selling to provide information on internal sales within the EU is defined according to the same general principles that apply to others subject to the obligation to provide information, i.e. when the threshold value set for the respective calendar year is exceeded.

 In order to be able to respond to possible enquiries on statistics, the data in the statistical declarations should be preserved for at least two years after the end of the year of compilation.
-Due to practical reasons Customs Statistics Unit recommends that both the statistical data of the current year and the data from the two previous whole calendar years are preserved.
+Due to practical reasons Customs Statistics recommends that both the statistical data of the current year and the data from the two previous whole calendar years are preserved.

-Customs Statistics Unit may send the party obliged to submit declarations or the agent that this party uses an enquiry concerning the accuracy of the declared data.
-As a rule, the enquiries are sent within two months after the expiry of the statistical period, but enquiries may also be sent until August 15th of the year following the year of compilation.
+Customs Statistics may send the party obliged to submit declarations or the agent that this party uses an enquiry concerning the accuracy of the declared data.
+As a rule, the enquiries are sent within two months after the expiry of the statistical period, but enquiries may also be sent until 15 August of the year following the year of compilation.
 In special cases, enquiries may be made within a period of two years after the expiry of the year of compilation (for example the Eurostat enquiry).

 Certain deliveries of goods are not entered as intra-Community supplies or acquisitions in the VAT return.
-These are e.g. goods delivered for processing under contract (transaction codes 41, 42, 51 and 52) and repair (code 60), which are returned after the activity in question.
+These include goods delivered for processing under contract (transaction codes 41, 42, 51 and 52) and repair (code 60), which are returned after the activity in question.
 These deliveries shall, however, be included in the Intrastat declaration.
 This way there is a difference between the Intrastat declaration and the VAT return.
 The transaction code, however, indicates that this difference is acceptable, and no request for clarification will be sent.

 Removals from the register on information providers are implemented every spring on the basis of the VAT and statistical data on the whole previous year.
 In this process, the obligations of those companies falling below the threshold to report on arrivals and dispatches are discontinued.
 The companies concerned shall be informed of this in writing.
 If a company’s VAT and statistical values for the whole year remain under the threshold values, but the obligation to provide information started in the middle of the year, the company will not be removed from the register the following year.